-3) Approximately 8 weeks before the Comprehensive Exam, the student prepares a 1-page document including a description of the problem, hypothesis and specific aims similar to the "Specific Aims" page of a NIH R01 grant.
-This is submitted to members of the Comprehensive Exam committee (hard copy and by email).
+3) Approximately 8 weeks before the Comprehensive Exam, the student prepares a 1page document including a description of the problem, hypothesis and specific aims similar to the "Specific Aims" page of a NIH grant.
+This is submitted to members of the Comprehensive Exam committee either via email or by hard copy.